ucan-wg/revocation/README.md

 We want to especially recognize [Mark Miller] for his numerous contributions to the field of distributed auth, programming languages, and computer security writ large.

-# Acknowledgments

-Thanks to the entire [SPKI WG][SPKI/SDSI] for their closely related pioneering work.

-Many thanks to [Alan Karp] for sharing his vast experience with capability-based authorization, patterns, and many right words for us to search for.

-We want to especially recognize [Mark Miller] for his numerous contributions to the field of distributed auth, programming languages, and computer security writ large.

 <!-- Footnotes -->

 <!-- Internal Links -->